pfsense/docs/source/development/converting-packages-to-bootstrap.rst

 repository, not from the older pfSense-packages repository.

-pfSense packages contain the files needed for the package to operate and also act as “meta” ports that include the proper dependencies to pull in binary packages if needed.
+pfSense packages contain the files needed for the package to operate and also act as "meta" ports that include the proper dependencies to pull in binary packages if needed.
 See :doc:`Package Port Directory Structure </development/package-port-directory-structure>` for more information on the new package port structure.
 And :doc:`Developing Packages </development/developing-packages>` for general information on